gprMax/gprMax/README.rst

 * ``-n`` is used along with a integer number to specify the number of times to run the input file.
 This option can be used to run a series of models, e.g. to create a B-scan that uses an antenna model.
 * ``-mpi`` is a flag to turn on Message Passing Interface (MPI) task farm functionality.
 This option is most usefully combined with ``-n`` to allow individual models to be farmed out using MPI.
 For further details see the Parallel performance section (http://docs.gprmax.com/en/latest/openmp_mpi.html).
 * ``-benchmark`` is a flag to turn on benchmarking mode.
 This can be used to benchmark the threading (parallel) performance of gprMax on different hardware.
 For further details see the benchmarking section (http://docs.gprmax.com/en/latest/benchmarking.html)
-* ``--write-python`` will write an input file after any Python code blocks in the original input file have been processed.
+* ``--write-processed`` will write an input file after any Python code and include commands in the original input file have been processed
 * ``-h`` or ``--help`` can be used to get help on command line options.

 For example, to check the geometry of a model: